 About the Network

-The Monterey Bay Sanctuary Citizen Watershed Monitoring Network (the Network) is a consortium of citizen monitoring groups that monitor the health of the eleven watersheds flowing into the Monterey Bay National Marine Sanctuary.
-Since 1997 the Network has provided support, training, and a central forum for citizen monitoring programs creating integrated, long-term, volunteer-based water quality and watershed monitoring programs within the Monterey Bay National Marine Sanctuary and its accompanying watersheds.
+The Monterey Bay Sanctuary Citizen Watershed Monitoring Network (the Network) is a consortium of citizen monitoring groups that monitor the health of the eleven watersheds flowing into Monterey Bay National Marine Sanctuary.
+Since 1997 the Network has provided support, training, and a central forum for citizen monitoring programs creating integrated, long-term, volunteer-based water quality and watershed monitoring programs within Monterey Bay National Marine Sanctuary and its accompanying watersheds.

 The Network was created by the Ocean Conservancy and the Coastal Watershed Council (CWC) in association with the Sanctuary's Water Quality Protection Program (WQPP) and with assistance from a Clean Water Act 319 grant.
-Current Network funding is provided by the Monterey Bay National Marine Sanctuary, with oversight and assistance by a steering committee comprised of local water quality agencies, educational institutions and non-profits.
+Current Network funding is provided by Monterey Bay National Marine Sanctuary, with oversight and assistance by a steering committee comprised of local water quality agencies, educational institutions and non-profits.

 The Network's central vision is that properly organized citizen monitoring programs offer a valuable, cost-effective way to build an informed citizenry with knowledge of watersheds, pollution prevention measures, and threats to good water quality.
 Citizen data also can be used for water quality classification, watershed planning, non-point assessment, source tracking, and education.